-We want to ensure that endowments will provide the same level of economic support to future generations as they do today.
-Therefore, we adopted a policy that grows the capital value of the endowment while allowing spending to increase over time as a percentage of your original donation.
+To ensure that endowments will provide the same level of economic support to future generations as they do today, the University adopted a policy that grows the capital value of the endowment while allowing spending to increase over time as a percentage of the original donation.
 To this end, our strategy is not to spend everything earned through the investment of funds in years when investment markets are good.
 In favorable years, funds in excess of the spending allocation are set aside and reinvested.
 This enables both a protection against inflation and builds up a reserve for years when investment markets are poor.

 The 2008-09 year was very challenging in the investment markets and all major markets experienced significant losses due to the severe global financial and economic crisis.
 The University, like other organizations, was not immune to the shockwaves.
 The endowment reserve, so carefully and responsibly built up, did its job by absorbing the brunt of the external volatility and was eliminated by the end of 2009.
 As a result, the University suspended the endowment distribution for 2008-09 on a one-time-only basis to preserve the endowment's underlying value so the baseline for future growth could be maintained.
 However, in recognition of the importance of the initiatives funded by endowments, faculties and divisions reached into other reserves and went to extraordinary lengths to ensure that critical commitments such as endowment professorships and chairs, as well as endowed support for needs-based student aid, normally funded from endowment distributions, were met.
 In addition, the University's 2009-10 operating budget was structured to enable individual faculties and divisions to run deficits, where necessary, to be repaid over the next five years, to ensure that these commitments were met.
 Together, these actions reflect our commitment to preserve the underlying value of these legacies and to sustain the important purposes for which they were established.
 They also signal our collective respect for all those who have supported the institution with endowed gifts.
-In 2009-10, that preservation strategy has enabled us to reinstate the endowment spending allocation at April 30, 2010 and to begin to rebuild the endowment reserve, which now stands at \$124.5 million.
+In 2009-10, that preservation strategy has enabled the University to reinstate the endowment spending allocation and to rebuild the endowment reserve to \$124.5 million.
+In 2010-11, investment returns enabled the endowment reserve to continue to grow and it now stands at \$199.6 million at April 30, 2011.

 Endowments are managed in a unitized pool.
 Almost all of the University's endowments hold units in this unitized investment pool, entitled the Long-Term Capital Appreciation Pool (LTCAP).
 Each endowment account holds units in LTCAP that reflect the number of dollars contributed and the unit value on the dates of contribution.
-The target spending allocation is 3% to 5% of opening balance market value and the actual endowment spending allocation for 2009-10 was 5%.
-The market value of each unit has increased from \$145.27 at April 30, 2009 to \$159.35 at April 30, 2010.
+The target spending allocation is 3% to 5% of opening balance market value and the actual endowment spending allocation for 2010-11 was 4.6%.
+The market value of each unit has increased from \$159.35 at April 30, 2010 to \$167.52 at April 30, 2011.

-Unit market value at May 1, 2009 \$145.27

-Investment income per unit 23.02

-Fees and expenses (1.68)

-Endowment spending allocation (7.26)

 Unit market value at April 30, 2010 \$159.35

+Investment income per unit 17.24

+Fees and expenses (1.66)

+Endowment spending allocation (7.41)

+Unit market value at April 30, 2011 \$167.52

 The amounts pertaining to a particular endowment account are obtained by multiplying the value per unit by the number of units in the endowment accounts.
-For example, if an endowment account holds 750 units, the market value of the endowment at April 30, 2010 was 750 times \$159.35 or \$119,512.50.
+For example, if an endowment account holds 750 units, the market value of the endowment at April 30, 2011 was 750 times \$167.52 or \$125,640.